JanLauGe/janlauge.github.io/_posts/2018-12-08-nesting-models-in-R-data-frames.md

-- [the Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/), an international network and research infrastructure funded by the world’s overnments and aimed at providing anyone, anywhere, open access to data about all types of life on Earth.
+- [the Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/), an international network and research infrastructure funded by the world’s governments and aimed at providing anyone, anywhere, open access to data about all types of life on Earth.
 We will use their data in this project.

 - [rOpenSci](https://ropensci.org/), a non-profit initiative that has developed